edubart/luamon/README.md

 Options:
-   -v, --version         Print current luamon version and exit -q, --quiet           Be quiet, luamon don't any message -V, --verbose         Show details on what is causing restart -f, --fail-exit       Exit when the running command fails -s, --skip-first      Skip first run (wait for changes before running)
+   -v, --version         Print current luamon version and exit -q, --quiet           Be quiet, luamon don't print any message -V, --verbose         Show details on what is causing restart -f, --fail-exit       Exit when the running command fails -s, --skip-first      Skip first run (wait for changes before running)